Are you thinking of what a beard fade might look like? Adding a fade to your beard style is a great way to boost your look.

 This is a shorter beard shape that looks a bit more neat.
 You’ll get clean lines at the cheekbones and along the jawline.

 The beard remains short under the chin.
-On the sides, you may go for a lower 0 or 1 fade.
+You may go for a lower 0 or 1 fade on the sides.
 In some cases, you may want there to be a complete bald fade just above the ear.

 Short Faded Beard Styles